The elusive "Cougar's Shadow" only emerges twice a year – and now is your last chance to see it until fall

 "I'm hoping to see the elusive cat," Posser told CBS affiliate KPHO.

-Longtime "Cougar's Shadow" photographer Jack Olson told the station that the shadow looks like "a cougar chasing its prey down into the bottom on the anyone."
+Longtime "Cougar's Shadow" photographer Jack Olson told the station that the shadow looks like "a cougar chasing its prey down into the bottom on the canyon."

 "This is my seventh year going out there," he said.
 "My wife thinks I'm crazy."